sivaneguedj/js9/README.md

-**My software career comes to an end on July 1, 2022 and with it will end active development of JS9.
+**My software career came to an end on 1 July 2022 and with it ended active development of JS9.
 Please plan accordingly.
 Eric**

+**Security vulnerability (12/13/2024): a bug in the JS9 Helper, found during a Smithsonian Institution security audit, could allow an attacker to run arbitrary code using the id of the helper.
+(An attack would be evident in the helper log.)
+Please install the latest version of JS9, or at least the latest version of js9Helper.js.**

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6675771.svg)](https://doi.org/10.5281/zenodo.6675771)